What if I missed a court date?

 Can I look at a file?

-All Criminal Files are able to be reviewed in our office except those files that are impounded or suppressed.
+All Criminal Files are able to be reviewed in our office except those files that are impounded, suppressed or sealed.

 Can I have a copy of a file?

-Since the case files are public record, anyone can obtain a copy of a file upon payment of the copy fee provided that the file is not impounded or suppressed.
+Since the case files are public record, anyone can obtain a copy of a file upon payment of the copy fee provided that the file is not impounded, suppressed or sealed.
 Per case file, the copy fee is $2.00 for the first page, $.50 for each page up to 19 pages, then $.25 for each additional page.
 If you want the document certified, there will be an additional $6.00 charge.

 How can I get a copy of my record?